 Towards the conclusion of the session on this day, John got his wish to hear the original recording of “Across The Universe” that they had recorded back in February of 1968.
 An acetate pressing of the song materialized at Twickenham Studios and was played for the group, this mix being heard by them for the first time.
 Interestingly, the bird sound effects were already in place on this acetate, the liner notes in the 2009 released box set “The Beatles In Mono” specifying that this mono mix was made in January of 1969, which means it was created just prior to this day, January 7th, 1969.
 George is heard complaining, “I don't like that flapping.
 It takes too long before it does it,” probably meaning until the song starts.
 The group discusses the recording further while they mildly attempt to play along with the acetate.

-Two days later, January 9th, 1969, The Beatles ran through twelve more rehearsals of “Across The Universe,” undoubtedly spurred on from hearing the original recording two days earlier.
+Two days later, January 9th, 1969, The Beatles ran through twelve more rehearsals of “Across The Universe,” undoubtedly spurred on by hearing the original recording two days earlier.
 Unfortunately, these rehearsals were rough unfocused performances that were occasionaly strewn with semi-humorous lyrical changes, a bit of an interesting tounge-in-cheek fast version with a rhythm somewhat similar to "I'll Cry Instead" being seen in Peter Jackson's "Get Back" series.